 You can get information about your site visitors using website cookies, where you can see who visits your site and what they look at.
 You can also check to see if there are any specific categories or pages they are interested in.

-With this information from website tracking, you can create retargeted emails like browse abandonment emails showing what people were looking at to hopefully reignite interest and get them to buy it, as shown in the example below.
+With this information, you can send retargeted emails to hopefully reignite interest and get them to buy it.

 3. Active audience

 Active audiences are people who have previously purchased from you.
 It can be an old or recent customer.
 You can use email retargeting through cross-selling campaigns to send people products they might be interested in based on their previous purchases.

 Churned users are people who have stopped using your product or service.
 You can look at such users' purchase history to determine why they stopped using your products and the issues they faced.

 After which, you can send them targeted emails addressing the issues and providing possible solutions.
 Or you can email them about their feedback or reason for churn.
 Then, use that data to send retargeting campaigns.

 Also, we suggest you not wait until a user has churned before you send them an email but rather ask for their feedback right after the first interaction.
 Studies show a reduced customer churn of about 67% if businesses resolve the issue at the first engagement.

 There are numerous retargeting emails you can send.
 Here are a few popular ones with an example.